Why setting this goal?

 As with the other Sustainable Development Goals, targets and indicators have been defined to monitor progress towards the goals.

-Targets | Indicators | |
+| Targets | Indicators | |

-6.1 | By 2030, ensure universal and equitable access to safe and affordable drinking water. | Proportion of population using safely managed drinking water services. |
+| 6.1 | By 2030, achieve universal and equitable access to safe and affordable drinking water for all. | Proportion of population using safely managed drinking water services |

-6.2 | By 2030, ensure access for all to clean, safe and equitable sanitation and hygiene and end open defecation, paying particular attention to the needs of women and girls and people in vulnerable situations. | Proportion of population using safely managed sanitation services, including hand-washing facilities with soap and water |
+| 6.2 | By 2030, ensure access to proper and equitable cleanliness and hygiene for all and end open defecation, paying particular attention to the needs of women and girls and people in vulnerable situations. | Proportion of the population using safely managed sanitation services, including a handwashing facility with soap and water |

-6.3 | By 2030, improve water quality by reducing pollution, eliminating spills and minimising discharges of chemicals and hazardous materials, halving the proportion of untreated wastewater and significantly increasing recycling and safe reuse worldwide. | Proportion of wastewater treated safely Proportion of water masses with good environmental water quality |
+| 6.3 | By 2030, improve water quality by reducing pollution, eliminating discharges and minimizing the release of hazardous chemicals and materials, halving the proportion of untreated wastewater, and significantly increasing recycling and safe reuse globally. | Proportion of wastewater treated safely Proportion of water bodies with good ambient water quality |

-6.4 | By 2030, significantly increase water use efficiency in all sectors and ensure sustainable freshwater abstraction and supply to address water scarcity and significantly reduce the number of people suffering from water scarcity. | Change in water use efficiency over time Water pressure level: freshwater withdrawal as a proportion of available freshwater resources |
+| 6.4 | By 2030, significantly increase the efficiency of water use in all sectors and ensure sustainable freshwater abstraction and supply to address water scarcity and significantly reduce the number of people suffering from water scarcity. | Change in water use efficiency over time Level of water stress: withdrawal of fresh water as a proportion of available freshwater resources |

-6.5 | By 2030, implement integrated water resource management at all levels, including through appropriate cross-border cooperation. | Degree of implementation of integrated water resources management (0-100) Proportion of the transboundary tank area with an operational water cooperation mechanism |
+| 6.5 | By 2030, implement integrated water resources management at all levels, including through appropriate transboundary cooperation. | Degree of implementation of integrated water resources management (0-100) Proportion of the transboundary basin area with an operational water cooperation arrangement |

-6.6 | By 2020, protect and restore water-related ecosystems, including mountains, forests, wetlands, rivers, aquifers and lakes. | Changes in the extent of water-related ecosystems over time |
+| 6.6 | By 2020, protect and restore water-related ecosystems, including mountains, forests, wetlands, rivers, aquifers and lakes. | Changes in the extent of water-related ecosystems over time |

-6.A | By 2030, increase international cooperation and support for capacity building in developing countries in water and sanitation activities and programmes, including technologies for collection, desalination, water efficiency, wastewater treatment, recycling and reuse | Amount of official development assistance related to water and sanitation that is part of a government-coordinated spending plan. |
+| 6.A | By 2030, increase international cooperation and capacity-building support for developing countries in water and sanitation related activities and programmes, including technologies for collection, desalination, water efficiency, wastewater treatment, recycling and reuse | Amount of official development assistance related to water and sanitation that is part of a government-coordinated spending plan |

-6.B | Support and strengthen local community participation in improved water and sanitation management | Proportion of local government units with established and operational policies and procedures for local community participation in water and sanitation management |
+| 6.B | Support and strengthen the participation of local communities in improving water and sanitation | management Proportion of local administrative units with established and operational policies and procedures for the participation of local communities in water and sanitation management |

 How can this goal be achieved?